 None of this would have been possible without what OPEX’s teachings, Heavey added.

 “It’s probably the single largest contributor that has helped support our business,” he said.

-Get an introduction to the same coaching education that has changed Heavey’s coaching business with The Free 7-Day OPEX Coaching Course.
+Get an introduction to the same coaching education that has changed Heavey’s coaching business with The Free Coach’s Toolkit.
 Sign up today and get exposed to the same principles we have used to educate thousands of professional coaches over 25+ years.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.